Lee Miller: Legacy

 Miller's work has served as inspiration for Gucci's Frida Giannini, Ann Demeulemeester, and Alexander McQueen.
-Playwright David Hare comments, "Today, when the mark of a successful iconographer is to offer craven worship of wealth, or yet more craven worship of power and celebrity, it is impossible to imagine an artist of Lee's subtlety and humanity commanding the resources of a mass-market magazine."
-Mark Haworth-Booth, curator of The Art of Lee Miller, has said "her photographs shocked people out of their comfort zone" and that "she had a chip of ice in her heart...she got very close to things...Margaret Bourke-White was far away from the fighting, but Lee was close.
-That's what makes the difference--Lee was prepared to shock."
+Playwright David Hare comments: "Today, when the mark of a successful iconographer is to offer craven worship of wealth, or yet more craven worship of power and celebrity, it is impossible to imagine an artist of Lee's subtlety and humanity commanding the resources of a mass-market magazine."
+Mark Haworth-Booth, curator of The Art of Lee Miller, has said "her photographs shocked people out of their comfort zone" and that "she had a chip of ice in her heart... she got very close to things...
+Margaret Bourke-White was far away from the fighting, but Lee was close.
+That's what makes the difference—Lee was prepared to shock."

-In 1932, for the Poughkeepsie Evening Star, Miller stated that photography was "perfectly suited to women as a profession...it seems to me that women have a bigger chance at success in photography than men...women are quicker and more adaptable than men.
+In 1932, for the Poughkeepsie Evening Star, Miller stated that photography was "perfectly suited to women as a profession... it seems to me that women have a bigger chance at success in photography than men... women are quicker and more adaptable than men.
 And I think they have an intuition that helps them understand personalities more quickly than men."

 Throughout her life, Miller did very little to promote her photographic work.
 That Miller's work is known today is mainly due to the efforts of her son, Antony Penrose, who has been studying, conserving, and promoting his mother's work since the early 1980s.
 He discovered sixty thousand or so photographs, negatives, documents, journals, cameras, love letters, and souvenirs in cardboard boxes and trunks in Farley Farm's attic after his mother's death.
 He owns the house and offers tours of the works of Miller and Penrose.
 The house is home to the private collections of Miller and Penrose, their work, and some of their favourite art pieces.
 In the dining room, the fireplace was decorated in vivid colours by Penrose.
-Her pictures are accessible at the Lee Miller Archive.
+Her pictures are accessible at the Lee Miller Archives.